 Motion Transfer

 Adding a pillow top reduces motion transfer from one part of the bed to another.
-Motion isolation is key for couples and restless sleepers, as it allows for fewer interruptions during sleep.
+Motion isolation is a key component of good mattresses for couples and for restless sleepers, as it allows for fewer interruptions during sleep.
 Do note that memory foam beds offer even better motion isolation than pillow-top mattresses thanks to the motion-absorbing properties of memory foam.

 Luxury Feel